HarlanBrothers/mathematica/README.md

-Mathematica notebooks that might be useful to other researchers
+Mathematica notebooks that might be useful to researchers